Guides

 - Copy the key (it starts with

 sk-).
-You won't be able to see it again after closing this dialog. - Paste it into TamaleBot's deploy page in the OpenAI field.
+You won't be able to see it again after closing this dialog. - Paste it into your agent's Integrations tab → OpenAI field.

 Notion ~3 minutes